Sometimes coronary artery bypass graft surgery is needed to improve blood flow to the heart. During this surgery, a

 doctor connects (grafts) a healthy artery or vein from another part of your

-body to the blocked coronary artery.
+body to the narrowed or blocked coronary artery.
 The grafted artery goes around (bypasses)

-the blocked part of the artery.
+the narrowed or blocked part of the artery.
 The bypass provides a new pathway for blood to

 If you have surgery, you'll still need to make changes in the way you eat and how much you